-scribbling till the ink blots stop making stanzas, but rather
+scribbling and scratching till ink blots cease making stanzas, but rather

-standing frigid in the lake till the birds made nests of the curls of my hair.
+I’m standing frigid in the water till the birds make nests of the curls of my hair.

-running my hands over pages like fingers
+running my hands over written pages like fingers

 Guesswork mixed with assumed intonation.